Force over Distance: The Prepared Mind

 Rush is trying to work out what Eli’s response means.

 Eli knows how he himself meant it—he wants to tell Rush that he’s sorry.
 He’s sorry for the part he played in leaving the man alone on a deserted world.
 He’s sorry about the accusations and the fights.
 He wants to say that he knows what it's like to be right when everyone around you is wrong.
-He knows what it's like to create an exterior for yourself that starts out as armor, and then becomes who and what you are.
-If he could say any of this out loud, he would say that he knows what it's like to wait in clean, white rooms with the scent of antiseptic in your sinuses, too afraid to work, too afraid to fall asleep, not knowing what you might wake up to.
-He would say that he thinks that maybe they're not so dissimilar.
+He knows what it's like to create an exterior for yourself that starts out as armor, then becomes who and what you are.
+If he could say any of this out loud, he’d say that he knows what it's like to wait in clean, white rooms with the scent of antiseptic in your sinuses, too afraid to work, too afraid to fall asleep, not knowing what you might wake up to.

 But he can’t say any of those things.